alexrnguyen/nhl-grid/README.md

 # nhl-grid

-An NHL trivia game where users must name a player that played for the teams given on each row and column.
+An NHL trivia game in which users must name a player that played for the teams given on each row and column of a grid.
 Inspired by similar games including [NHL Grid](https://www.nhlgrid.com/), [Puckdoku](https://www.puckdoku.com/), and [Immaculate Grid](https://www.immaculategrid.com/hockey).

 ## Run Server Locally